ansys/scade-ps/doc/source/getting-started/index.rst

 Requirements
 ------------
-The ``ansys-scade-power-scripts`` package supports only the versions of Python delivered with Ansys SCADE, starting from 2021 R2:
+The ``ansys-scade-ps`` package supports only the versions of Python delivered with Ansys SCADE, starting from 2021 R2:

 * 2021 R2 to 2023 R1: Python 3.7